 Graduates are board-eligible for the pediatric hematology-oncology subspecialty certification examination offered by the American Board of Pediatrics.

 The pediatric hematology/oncology subspecialty was developed at Mayo Clinic in the 1950s with E. Omer Burgert, M.D., and Steve D. Mills, M.D., as early pioneers in the field.
-The Pediatric Hematology/Oncology Fellowship program began at Mayo Clinic in 1985 and has trained dozens of highly skilled pediatric hematologists and oncologists.
+The fellowship program began at Mayo Clinic in 1985 and has since trained dozens of highly skilled pediatric hematologists and oncologists.
 It is anticipated that one fellow will complete this fellowship annually.

 In addition to the current physicians supporting the fellows in their training, the graduates of this fellowship program at Mayo Clinic are now active in the field of pediatric hematology/oncology, worldwide.
 We are excited for the opportunity to add to that list!